 Additional information is located in the Fact Sheet, the BVAL prospectus, and the Brandometry website.

 Disclosure: Author has no positions in any of the securities mentioned and no positions in any of the companies or ETF sponsors mentioned.
 No income, revenue, or other compensation (either directly or indirectly) is received from, or on behalf of, any of the companies or ETF sponsors mentioned.

-Ron Rowland’s Invest With An Edge newsletter is published every Wednesday afternoon.
-It contains exclusive market commentary, unique market analysis based on our Edge Charts, and a recap of new website postings.
-And best of all – it’s FREE!
+Ron Rowland’s Invest With An Edge ETF newsletter is published every Wednesday afternoon.
+It contains exclusive market commentary, unique market analysis, and a recap of new website postings.
+And best of all - it's FREE!
+Sign up here.

 © 2017 Dynamic Performance Publishing, Inc. - All Rights Reserved.
 This material is protected by copyright laws of the United States and international treaties.
 Nothing in this e-mail should be considered personalized investment advice.
 Although our employees may answer your general customer service questions, they are not licensed under securities laws to address your particular investment situation.
 No communication by our employees to you should be deemed as personalized investment advice.
 Any investments recommended in this letter should be made only after consulting with your investment advisor and only after reviewing the prospectus or financial statements of the company.
 Any results and performance discussed are not indicative of holdings for clients of Flexible Plan Investments.
 Employees of Dynamic Performance Publishing and Flexible Plan Investments, their affiliates, and clients may hold positions in the mentioned securities.